 Withholding Taxes – Dividends paid to non-residents are usually exempted from withholding tax, as long as profits have been taxed in Australia.
 If profits have been not taxed but dividends are declared to be from foreign income, they may be exempted.
-If dividends are not qualified for any exemption, they may be subject to a withholding tax of 30%.
+If dividends are not qualified for an exemption, they may be subject to a withholding tax of 30%.

-Interests paid abroad are subject to a 10% withholding tax unless rate is reduced under a tax treaty.
-Publicly offered debentures, limited non-debenture debt interests, and and interest paid to unrelated foreign financial institutions and governments may be exempt.
+Interests paid abroad are subject to a 10% withholding tax unless the rate is reduced under a tax treaty.
+Publicly offered debentures, limited non-debenture debt interests, and interest paid to unrelated foreign financial institutions and governments may be exempt.

-Royalties paid to non-residents are subject to a 30% withholding tax, unless reduced due to a tax treaty.
+Royalties paid to non-residents are subject to a 30% withholding tax unless reduced due to a tax treaty.

 Foreign-source income – Foreign-source income is generally subject to corporate income tax.
 However, a total or partial tax relief in the form of tax credits or exemptions is available for foreign tax paid.

 Losses – Losses may be carried forward indefinitely.
-Carry back of losses is not permitted.
+Carryback of losses is not permitted.

 Inventory – Inventory may be valued at cost, market selling value, or replacement price.
 Last in First Out (LIFO) is not allowed.

 Anti Avoidance Rules – Transfer Pricing legislation applies to any international transaction which must be conducted at arm's length.
-The accepted methods includes the comparable uncontrolled price, resale price, cost plus, profit split and transactional net margin methods.
+The accepted methods include the comparable uncontrolled price, resale price, cost plus, profit split and transactional net margin methods.
 All transactions should be properly documented.

 There are thin capitalization rules.
 There are restrictions on interest deductions claimed against assessable income if an entity's total debt exceeds a prescribed level.
 The prescribed level is generally determined by the safe harbor test (debt to equity ratio is 60% of total assets less non-debt liabilities) and the arm's length debt test (maximum amount of debt is the maximum amount of debt the entity reasonably could have borrowed from commercial banks).
 Entities may be exempt if they have interest deductions of less than AUD 2M per year or outward investing entities with 90% of their total average value of assets consisting of Australian assets.